Careers & Education

 • Problem Solving and Data Analysis (rates, ratios, categorical and graph data)

-• Geometry and Trigonometry (triangles, slopes, area, volume, circles)
+• Geometry and Trigonometry (lines, angles, triangles, area, volume, circles, and right-triangle trigonometry)

 Common SAT Question Topics You Might See